-Unless a school/council has been granted a waiver pursuant to Board Policy 02.432, students shall not use/ activate and/or display a personal telecommunication device on school property during the course of the instructional day unless they are acting in the capacity of a volunteer firefighter or Emergency Medical Service (EMS) worker.
+Unless a school/council has been granted a waiver pursuant to Board Policy 02.432, students shall not use/activate and/or display a personal telecommunication device on school property during the course of the instructional day unless they are acting in the capacity of a volunteer firefighter or Emergency Medical Service (EMS) worker.
 The superintendent may approve the use of personal telecommunication devices as provided in the plan submitted by schools that contain a business and information technology career theme.
 Personal telecommunication device is defined in KRS 158.165 and includes, but is not limited to, cellular telephones, pagers, walkie-talkies, electronic mail devices, MP3 players, iPods, and video gaming systems.
-Outside the instructional school day, students shall be permitted to possess and use personal telecommunication devices provided they observe the following conditions:
+Outside the instructional school day, students shall be permitted to possess and use personal telecommunication devices provided they observe the following four conditions:

-- Devices shall not be used in a manner that is disruptive, including, but not limited to, use that: - Poses a threat to academic integrity, such as cheating,

-- -Is profane, indecent, or obscene, - --Constitutes or promotes illegal activity or activity in violation of school rules, or - -Constitutes or promotes sending, sharing, or possessing sexually explicit messages, photographs, or images using any electronic device. - Students are responsible for keeping up with the devices they bring to school.
-The district shall not be responsible for the loss, theft, or destruction of devices brought onto school property. - Students shall comply with any additional rules developed by the school concerning appropriate use of telecommunication or other electronic devices. - Students shall not utilize a telecommunication or similar electronic device in a manner that would violate the district's Acceptable Use policy or procedures or the Student Support and Behavior Intervention Handbook.
+- 1. Devices shall not be used in a manner that is disruptive, including, but not limited to, use that: - -Poses a threat to academic integrity, such as cheating, - -Violates confidentiality or privacy rights of an other individual, - -Is profane, indecent, or obscene, - -Constitutes or promotes illegal activity, or DELET-ED WORDING-Constitutes or promotes sending, sharing, or pos- - -Constitutes or promotes sending, sharing, or possessing sexually explicit messages, photographs, or images using any electronic device. - Students are responsible for keeping up with the devices they bring to school.
+The district shall not be responsible for the loss, theft, or destruction of devices brought onto school property. - 3.
+Students shall comply with any additional rules developed by the school concerning appropriate use of telecommunication or other electronic devices. - 4.
+Students shall not utilize a telecommunication or similar electronic device in a manner that would violate the district's Acceptable Use policy or procedures or the Student Support and Behavior Intervention Handbook.

 These offenses are subject to disciplinary action under the Student Support and Behavior Intervention Handbook.
-In addition, the telecommunication device, including the SIM card, battery, and all other parts of the device, could be confiscated by an administrator and may be returned only to the parent/guardian.
-Individual schools may set policies that define the length of confiscation time for each offense, not to exceed 30 calendar days at a time for each violation.
+In addition, the telecommunication device, including the SIM card, battery, and all other parts of the device, could be confiscated by an administrator and should be returned DELETE WORD to the parent/student/guardian by the end of that school day.
+Individual schools may set policies that define the progressive consequences DELETED WORDS for each offense DELETED WORDS.
+Administrators have the right to confiscate a phone when a student violates Condition 1, above.
+In such situations, the phone should be returned at the conclusion of the investigation.

-• Consequences may include a parent/guardian conference, placement in an in-school suspension program, or a one- to three-day suspension, with a parent/guardian conference.
+Consequences may include a parent/guardian conference, placement in an in-school suspension program, or a one- to three-day suspension, with a parent/guardian conference.